 Hurricane season begins in June and continues through November, with Florida is at risk every year.

-UCF Associate Professor Christopher Emrich, an expert in hazard science, social vulnerability, disaster recovery and community resiliency, has plenty of experience with hurricanes.
+UCF Professor Christopher Emrich, an expert in hazard science, social vulnerability, disaster recovery and community resiliency, has plenty of experience with hurricanes.
 He’s worked with FEMA and other federal agencies to identify vulnerabilities in communities affected by hurricanes and to develop resiliency strategies.

 As part of UCF’s National Center for Integrated Coastal Research, Emrich conducts studies into planning for and responding to disasters.

 Here he offers some do’s and don’t’s to help you get ready for hurricane season

 - Get flood insurance.
 If you do not live in a flood zone the average cost is $660 a year for $250,000 worth of coverage.
 One inch of flood water can cause more than $25,000 in damage.

 - Make sure you have enough supplies for seven days.

 - Start preparing as early as possible.
 Pick up an extra gallon of water every time you go to the grocery store until you have 7 gallons per person — 1 gallon per day for seven days.
 Or buy a WaterBob or similar product that will turn your bathtub into a storage tank.